Course Project

 In my Cornerstone of Engineering class, we were tasked with creating a board game that included components from an Arduino.
 The end-goal was to play the game with other classmates over Zoom.
-My project group, including two other students and myself, decided that we wanted to create a Christmas-themed deception game - similar to a combination of Mario Party and Mafia/Werewolf.
+My project group, including two other students and myself, decided to create a Christmas-themed deception game - similar to a combination of Mario Party and Mafia/Werewolf.

-My role was primarily focused on the Arduino aspects of the game.
-I created the circuit diagram based on the components we decided for the minigames, and wrote all of the code that was used to run the game - testing incrementally and debugging any issues that arose.
-Some of the features included dice rolls, choosing cards, finding reaction time, giving power-ups, and storing each team's points.
+My teammates and I discussed our vision weekly, continuously adding features and refining the rules of the game.
+My role focused on the Arduino aspects.
+I created the circuit diagram based on the components we chose for the minigames and wrote the code that ran the game, testing incrementally and debugging issues.
+Features included dice rolls, choosing cards, finding reaction time, giving power-ups, and storing each team's points.
+I also proposed using a shared Excel spreadsheet as a medium for anonymously sending information and determining which team gains a point each round.

 After the game became functional, we went through several rounds of peer testing.
-Responses to the playtesting included:

 "This group's implementation of Arduino is quite exceptional as almost the entire game is facilitated through it."